shikokuchuo/mirai/README.md

 Network resources can be added and removed as required.
 Tasks are automatically distributed to all available server processes.

+Alternatively, use the `serverq()` function to allocate an active queue over a cluster of daemon processes on the server instead of a single instance.

 To reset all connections and revert to default behaviour: